surma/surma.dev/content/things/portrait-mode.md

 ### f-stops

 We have talked about the lens diameter, and how the iris allows you to effectively adjust a lens’ size.
 However, the lens diameter is rarely talked about directly in photography.
 Instead, they talk about the _aperture_, which is given as a $f$-Number.
-If you need to refer to the actual lens diameter (or the opening formed by the iris), you talk about the “absolute aperture”.
+If you need to refer to the actual opening of the lens or iris through which light can pass, you talk about the “absolute aperture”.

 The $f$-Number is called $f$-Number because it describes the iris opening as a fraction of the focal length $f$.
-So for example, a 50mm lens set to $f/2.8$ means the absolute aperture is $A = \frac{f}{2.8} = 17.9mm$.
-The reason that photographers use $f$-Numbers is that two lenses will allow the same amount of light to hit their <strike>film</strike> sensor, when they are set to the same $f$-Number — regardless of their focal lengths.
+For example, a 50mm lens set to $f/2.8$ means the absolute aperture is $A = \frac{f}{2.8} = 17.9\text{mm}$.
+The reason that photographers use $f$-Numbers is that two lenses will allow the same amount of light to hit the ~~film~~ sensor, when they are set to the same $f$-Number — regardless of their focal lengths.

 That all was just to say that photographers use $f$-Numbers to compare lens configurations.
 Most articles that were trying to give the “definitive answer” on whether sensor size affects depth of field, did so by taking photos with different sensors and equivalent lenses _at the same $f$-Number_.
 Let’s redo the graph above with a constant $f$-Number instead of a constant lens diameter, so we can replicate the results from these approaches: